 “This makes it a confusing situation for consumers,” says Wilson Center Science and Technology Innovation Program senior associate Todd Kuiken.
 And says Kuiken, it’s very possible that a company may not know the details of the nanotechnology used in its products since it may have purchased ingredients or other components for which full details of proprietary formulas or technology may not have been disclosed.
 This also adds to the difficulty in understanding these products’ potential environmental and health impacts.

-Environmental and consumer advocates say the EPA is not keeping close enough tabs on how nanomaterials are being used.“A company may not know the details of the nanotechnology used in its products.”
+Environmental and consumer advocates say the EPA is not keeping close enough tabs on how nanomaterials are being used.

 For example, the Center for Food Safety, Beyond Pesticides, Clean Production Action, Center for Environmental Health, and other groups filed suit against the agency asking it to regulate all uses of nanosilver as it would a pesticide or another antimicrobial chemical.
 Under existing regulations, the EPA is responsible for granting approval of materials that make antibacterial claims.
 So if a manufacturer explicitly says its food containers will “kill germs” or its fabric treatment will “destroy microbes,” these products are supposed to be registered with and individually approved by the EPA.
 But, claim the groups involved in the lawsuit, when it comes to products containing nanosilver, the EPA has failed to adequately enforce these regulations, allowing products containing nanosilver—but not making specific germ-killing claims—to be sold without EPA approval.